Thank you to Lenka Cathersides for the following research.

 At the time of the 1891 Census, the family lived at 180 Hackney Road, Bethnal Green, London.
 Alfred was working as a bootmaker and Hannah was at home.
 Of their children: Albert was a marble paper apprentice and Daisy was at school.

-On the 23rd of April 1900 Harry was admitted into the Dorking British School, he had attended St Paul’s School before this.
+On 23rd April 1900 Harry was admitted into the Dorking British School, he had attended St Paul’s School before this.
 At the time of the admission, the family lived at 4 Rothes Road, Dorking.

 At the time of the 1901 Census, the family lived at 21 Rothes Road in Dorking.
 Alfred was working as a bootmaker and Hannah was at home.
 Of their children: Daisy was working as a dressmaker and Harry was at school.
 The family further comprised of a boarder, postman, John Jackson and a visitor James Tewster.